 As Israel’s national emergency medical and ambulance services provider, Magen David Adom provides on-site care and transportation for patients to hospitals and medical facilities.
-They require ambulances, equipment, medical supplies, and training to carry out their work.
+It requires ambulances, equipment, medical supplies, and training to carry out its work.

 An Opportunity to Bless Israel

 Magen David Adom is the leading organization for Christians who want to show love to Israel in a tangible way.
 What greater gift could be given to the people of Israel than a gift of life?
 A contribution of any amount will provide urgently needed medical supplies and blood that will be used to save lives.
 Magen David Adom is funded by private donations from generous friends, like you.